-Designed to enhance the athletic training students knowledge of theory and practical application through
+Designed to enhance the athletic training students knowledge of theory and practical application through sophomore level competencies and clinical hours.
+Co-requisite: AT 222.
+Prerequisites: Admission to the program; BIO 122, 134.
+Fall.

 AT 272 Athletic Training Practicum II

 Designed to further enhance the athletic training students knowledge of theory and practical application through sophomore level competencies and clinical hours.
 Co-requisite AT 325.
 Prerequisites: Admission to the program.
 AT 222, 271, HHP 220.
 Spring.